 Is my alteration of Molly O’Neill’s recipe a new creation?
 I don’t know, but it sure tasted great and was easy to make.
 So what’s the difference?
-Here is my Bowties with Basil, Cilantro, Spinach and Goat Cheese Sauce.
+Here are my Bowties with Basil, Cilantro, Spinach, and Goat Cheese Sauce.

-Farfalle, also know as bow ties or butterfly pasta because of how they look is great for just about any sauce you want to serve except for something real delicate.
+Farfalle, also known as bow ties or butterfly pasta because of how they look, is great for just about any sauce you want to serve except for something really delicate.
 They can also be used in soups and pasta salads.
 There is a smaller version of farfalle called farfalline.

 Farfalle With Goat Cheese Sauce Recipe

-To prep for this simple recipe, you must steam the fresh spinach and drain it being sure to squeese all the water out.
+- To prep for this simple recipe, you must steam the fresh spinach and drain it being sure to squeeze all the water out.

 - Be sure to take the butter out so it softens up.
 Mince the garlic and you are ready to go.

 - Bring a large pot of salted water to boil and cook the pasta to your liking.
 (I prefer al dente which is Italian for "to the tooth" and describes pasta that is not soft or overdone.)